 To be granted finance on a business lease basis, you will need to provide three months’ of business bank statements.

 For new businesses under two years old, you may not be eligible for a car leasing for business contract.
 However, you may be able to lease a vehicle on a personal basis instead.

 To find out more, read our guide on Leasing as a Sole Trader.

 The annual car tax on your company car will depend on a number of factors:

 To work out the annual car tax on your company vehicle, you can use our company car tax calculator.

 You are responsible for arranging your own insurance on the vehicle unless you are on a Complete Care agreement.
 This must be a fully comprehensive insurance policy.

 For business lease agreements, the insurance certificate should be in the company name or a director's name.
 If an employee is required to drive the vehicle, a letter on company headed paper may be requested confirming that the employee is authorised to drive to vehicle and confirming his/her position in the company.

 Please note that for business contract hire and personal contract hire agreements, the finance company is the registered owner and keeper of the vehicle.

-As long as you have a full UK driving licence, are able to afford the monthly rentals and have a good to excellent credit score, you can apply to lease a vehicle from the age of 18.
-There is no upper age limit.
+As long as you have a full UK driving licence, are able to afford the monthly rentals and have a good to excellent credit score, you can apply to lease a vehicle from the age of 18, with no upper age limit.
 You can read more in our Lease Restrictions guide.